July 9, 2018

 If you suspect that your child might need help with their speech, language or social communication, contact your local early intervention office or consult a speech therapist.

 Children who are not talking at a developmentally appropriate age (and have NOT been diagnosed with any other disorder that might impact language development) might be late talkers.
-Click here to learn more about toddlers who are late talkers and find some resources and videos to help.
+Click here to schedule a call with our Better Speech therapists for a free consultation.

 The best way to encourage your toddler's language development is during regular everyday activities at home.
 In the bath, around the dinner table and getting ready for bed are all great opportunities to improve language skills.